janhq/jan/docs/docs/guides/internal.md

 ./main -m ./models/llama-2-7b.Q8_0.gguf -p "Writing a thesis proposal can be done in 10 simple steps:\nStep 1:" -n 2048 -e -ngl 100 -t 48
 ```

-For the llama.cpp CLI arguments you could see here:
+For the llama.cpp CLI arguments you can see here:

 | Short Option | Long Option           | Param Value | Description |
 |--------------|-----------------------|-------------|-------------|